oasisprotocol/oasis-core/docs/adr/0013-runtime-upgrades.md

 The existing node descriptor is a flat vector of `Runtime` entries containing the runtime ID, version, and TEE information, so no changes are required.

+On transition to an epoch where a new version takes effect, the consensus layer MAY prune the descriptor's `Deployments` field of superceded versions.

 The only scheduler and worker side changes are to incorporate the runtime version into scheduling, and to pick the correct deployed version of the